johnlee94/pt_austin/basics/01_strings_and_variables.md

 <li>"Snake Case": my_first_name</li>
 </ul>

 Variables cannot start with a number either!
-In the second code var 5 =4, Javascript has no idea whether or not you are trying to assign 5 as a variable name or simply referring to the number 5 itself.
+In the second code var 5m =4, Javascript has no idea whether or not you are trying to assign 5 as a variable name or simply referring to the number 5 itself.

+Lastly, in the final line of code above, because let is a special keyword already built into Javascript, you cannot use it as a variable name.
+There are many special keywords in Javascript that you as a coder will figure out as you code more and more.

 <br>
 Naturally, variables can be *reassigned* to a new value.